 CONTEXTO: MOBILE APP

-Leveraging advancements in modern LLM's to help foreign language learners.
+Leveraging advancements in modern LLM's to help foreign language learners in their journey to achieve fluency.

 Role: UX/UI Design, Branding